tum-pbs/pbdl-book/physgrad-hig.md

 Finally, the third graph on the right shows the evolution in terms of a single input-output pair.
 The starting point from the initial network state is shown in light gray, while the ground truth target $\hat{y}$ is shown as a black dot.
 Most importantly, all three methods reach the black dot in the end.
 For this simple example, it's not overly impressive to see this.
 However, it's still interesting that both GN and HIG exhibit large jumps in the initial stages of the learning process (the first few segments leaving the gray dot).
 This is caused by the fairly bad initial state, and the inversion, which leads to significant changes of the NN state and its outputs.
 In contrast, the momentum terms of Adam reduce this jumpiness: the initial jumps in the light blue line are smaller than those of the other two.

 Overall, the behavior of all three methods is largely in line with what we'd expect: while the loss surely could go down more, and some of the steps in $y$ seem to momentarily do in the wrong direction, all three methods cope quite well with this case.
-Not surprisingly, this picture will change when making things harder with a more ill-conditioned Jacobian resulting from a small $\lambda$
+Not surprisingly, this picture will change when making things harder with a more ill-conditioned Jacobian resulting from a small $\lambda$.

 ## Ill-conditioned